 - the payment is permitted by the rules of the agency that is providing the funds that support the officer’s salary; and

-- the payment has the prior approval of the appropriate principal investigator, chair, or director of the unit within which the officer holds an appointment, the dean or vice president, and the Provost.
+- the payment has the prior approval of the appropriate principal investigator, chair, or director of the unit within which the officer holds an appointment, the dean or executive vice president, and the Provost.

 Before the work begins, it is the responsibility of the unit requesting the additional services to determine if the officer may be paid.
-No commitments to pay additional compensation to full-time officers of research may be made without the prior approval of the officer’s principal investigator, the chair or director of the unit within which the officer holds an appointment, the appropriate dean or vice president, the Office of Sponsored Projects Administration, and the Executive Vice President for Health and Biomedical Sciences or the Senior Vice Provost for Academic Administration.
+No commitments to pay additional compensation to full-time officers of research may be made without the prior approval of the officer’s principal investigator, the chair or director of the unit within which the officer holds an appointment, the appropriate dean or executive vice president, the Office of Sponsored Projects Administration, and the Executive Vice President for Health and Biomedical Sciences or the Senior Vice Provost for Academic Administration.
 No full-time officer of research may start to work in anticipation of those approvals.

 In certain instances, the University provides salary supplements and allowances for such expenses as housing, home leave, the education of dependents, and relocation to officers who are stationed overseas for extended periods, to the extent that such payments are provided for in the grants and contracts on which they are working.